jasonthorsness/jt-canhasfreespace/README.md

   CanHasFreeSpace [options]

 Options:
   -i, --include <include>  A include to read from.
-If not supplied, will read from the include of the drive hosting this program. [default: C:\]
+If not supplied, will read from the include of the drive hosting this program.
   -o, --output <output>    A relative or absolute path to the output file.
-If not supplied, will output to a temporary location. [default: C:\Users\thors\AppData\Local\Temp\CanHasFreeSpace\data.csv]
+If not supplied, will output to a temporary location.
   --version                Show version information -?, -h, --help           Show help and usage information
 ```